eavestn/cloud-migration-guidebook/README.md

 #### Audience

-I remember the first time I told a Leader I could save $25K USD per month (67%) on their cloud bill - for a single department - and the plan never getting traction beyond an interested eyebrow.
+I remember the first time I told a decision maker I could save $25K USD per month (67%) on their cloud bill - for a single department - and the plan never getting traction beyond an interested eyebrow.
 Eventually, a company becomes so large its revenue growth outpaces its technology spend - that $25K USD per month is just acceptable waste.
 When those companies make a multi-million dollar mistake, they move on, uninterrupted. _Those_ companies are able to spend as much as 20% of their revenue on their Enginering Organization without questioning its necessity.

 If this describes your company, stop reading.